NCBI-Hackathons/Cancer_Epitopes_CSHL/README.md

 SRA_ID -1> RNAseq -2> BAM -3> vcf

 taken care of by the [UltraFastHackers](https://github.com/NCBI-Hackathons/Ultrafast_Mapping_CSHL)

 ### Getting the peptide sequences: `VCF-to-FASTA`

 vcf -> peptide sequences (mutated and unmutated)

-1. annotate VCF using VEP (&#x1F534;)
+1. annotate VCF using VEP *done*
-2. focus on variants with non-synonymosu changes
+2. focus on variants with non-synonymosu changes *done*
-3. extract FASTA sequence of 9mers surrounding the variant position within an affected peptide
+3. extract FASTA sequence of 9mers surrounding the variant position within an affected peptide *done*

 ##### Output:
-chr, strand, start, end, mutated_sequence, background_sequence, Transcript_ID/Gene_ID
+chr, strand, start, end, mutated_sequence, background_sequence, Transcript_ID/Gene_ID *running*

 ### Predict the immunogenicity change introduced by the mutation (`FRED2`)

 ### Variant prioritization

-- check the MAF's of variants (shouldn't be frequent)
+- check the MAF's of variants (shouldn't be frequent) - can be done with VEP
 - filter on expression
 - filter/sort on the delta
 - OptiTope as implemented in FRED2
     * OptiTope tries to _identify peptides that elicit a broad and potent immune response in the target population_, therefore a common allele weighs more than an uncommon allele